beeper/kustomize-plugins/plugins/beeper.com/v1/valuetransformer/README.md

 sources:
   <alias>:
     type: File
+    args:
       path: s3://<bucket>/path/to/some.yaml
       # AWS keys are optional, default env context is used as the base
       awsRegion: eu-central-1
       awsRoleArn: arn:...
 ```

 ### AWS Secrets Manager